arashdn/Entity-Attribute-Identification/README.md

 - `queries.json`: 167 queries selected from the [DBpedia-Entity v2](http://tiny.cc/dbpedia-entity) collection.
 The procedure of selecting these queries is described in the paper.
 - `qrel.txt`: TREC style qrels file.
+- `runs`: run files of baselines and proposed model.

 ## Citation